powsybl/powsybl-open-rao/docs/input-data/crac/fbconstraint.md

 They are defined using:
 - Their network element (a node representing one extremity of the HVDC line)
 - Their allowed range
-- Eventually, if they belong to a group of HVDCs, the ID of the group

 > ℹ️  **Specific rules for HVDC Range actions**
 > - Only one `<action>` is allowed in an `<actionSet>` for HVDC remedial actions.